makenzieedwards8/inc07/README.md

 # inc07

-This project is to practice emrging with collaborators
+This project is to practice merging with collaborators

+My favorite candy is Starburst